-Facebook recently admitted that around $100,000 has been spent on political advertising by around 470 fake accounts funded from within Russia, with some arguing that the scale of the problem is probably much bigger.
-Either the fake activity is proving hard to track or Facebook doesn’t want to admit the gravity of the problem its platform is having with regulating its user base (I’m going to have a guess and vote for the latter).
+Facebook recently admitted that around $100,000 has been spent on political advertising by 470 fake accounts funded from within Russia, with some arguing that the scale of the problem is probably much bigger.
+Either the fake activity is proving hard to track or Facebook doesn’t want to admit the gravity of the problem its platform is having with regulating its user base.

 Last year’s Stanford research highlights readers’ inability to discern fake information from genuine, concluding that the easiness of disseminating fake stories is worrying.
-I already found myself checking not only the news sites, but also the authors of some articles on news-like websites in order to verify whether they’re real people or not, and still do not have a 100% certainty that the ones I’ve verified as real people are real people indeed.
-The chances are that as time goes, it will only get harder to discern what and who we can trust in the online sphere, especially when forming our political views.
+I already found myself checking not only the news sites, but also the authors of some articles on news-like websites in order to verify whether they’re real people or not.
+And I still do not have a 100% certainty that the ones I’ve verified as real people are real people indeed.
+The chances are that, as time goes, it will only get increasingly harder to discern what and who we can trust in the online sphere, especially when forming our political views.

 This new-age information war will be, or already is, also waged within other landscapes – not only the political, but also economical and social.
 An example that comes to mind right away is the climate change debate.
-Its main problem is the political framing it has been confined within combined with ignorance and/or opposition towards the scientific consensus.
-It is easy to see how such an issue where facts are often disregarded and the discussion takes a more political angle could easily get hijacked by fake social media accounts and news sites, paid for by the governments reluctant to change the status quo, coal lobby or anyone with enough money and social clout.
+Its main problem is the political framing it’s confined within combined with ignorance and/or opposition towards the scientific consensus.
+It is easy to see how such an issue where facts are often disregarded and the discussion takes a more political angle could easily get hijacked by fake social media accounts and news sites paid for by the governments reluctant to change the status quo, coal lobby or anyone with enough money and social clout.

-Soon we might find ourselves increasingly paranoid and questioning everything around us – just like in Orwell’s 1984 as many have already argued.
+Soon we might find ourselves increasingly paranoid and questioning everything around us – just like in Orwell’s 1984 as some have already argued.
 Who will be able to tell a genuine social media account from a fake one?
 Or a trustworthy media outlet from a fake news factory?
 Or a real threat facing the planet from a bogus theory?

 Cover photo: Jeff Blackler/Rex/Shutterstock